acordiner92/merchant-app/README.md

 ## Notes

 A few things that are missing/enhancements from this project are the following:

+- Went with mono repo for project convenience but in the real world ideally I would prefer separate repositories

 Api:

 - Events being emitted in the MerchantService and having an log subscriber to log the event for traceability
+- More extensive validation like ids are uuid type, etc.
+- Move validation into a middleware layer to make the controller leaner and not muddled with validation logic.

 Client: